Fixed-Rate 50 Year Mortgage Calculator

 How This 50-Year Mortgage Calculator Works

-This tool uses a standard fixed-rate mortgage amortization formula to calculate principal and interest payments for 30-year and 50-year terms.
+This tool uses a standard fixed-rate mortgage amortization formula to calculate principal and interest payments for a 50-year term.
 Property tax, homeowners insurance, HOA fees, and PMI are added as estimated monthly costs based on the percentages and dollar amounts you enter.

 PMI is only applied when your down payment is less than 20% of the home price.
 Closing costs are treated as a one-time upfront expense and are shown separately in the results instead of being rolled into the loan balance.